voidcase/IntoTheOdd-FoundryVTT/README.md

 ## Development philosophy of this project

+The goal of the project is to make Into the Odd playable in Foundry VTT.
 You will still need the book to play.
-The goal of the project is only to make Into the Odd playable in Foundry VTT.
-One of the core mottos of the OSR is "Rulings, not rules".
-It is important that the game system implementation does not get in the way of the GM when they want to make a ruling.

-The version is now the Remastered Version
+The version is now the Remastered Version.

 ## Features